 When you publish your book, you will need to select two genre categories and seven keywords.
-Your selection will be critical to your chances of success as these will enable readers to find your book using search on Amazon and other retailers.
+Your selection will be critical to your chances of success as these will enable readers to find your book using the Search feature on Amazon and other retailers.

-At the very least you should use a pro writing tool to help you prepare your manuscript.
+At the very least, you should use a premium writing correction tool to help you prepare your manuscript.

 If you are of the mind that everything should be free when marketing your book, well good luck, but making money doesn’t work like that.

 Nothing much ever comes for free, especially a profit.

 You don’t need to break the bank, but you should certainly consider paying for a great book cover.
 (How many times have I said that?)

 Homemade covers are the absolute worst way to promote your book because they scream unprofessional and poor quality cover design.
 If you can’t afford anything else, save up and get a fantastic book cover.

 A great cover might help sell a poor book, but a poor cover will never help sell a great book.

 Great covers sell books!
 Homemade covers are a buyer turn off.